British-Oceanographic-Data-Centre/NvsVocPrez/README.md

 ### Config
 * all configuration variables are in `config.py` and have required default set
 * when run with `uvicorn`/`gunicorn`, `PORT` is usually set on the command line and `HOST` and `SYSTEM_URI` need not be changed from `config.py`
-* `SPARQL_ENDPOINT` in `config.py` is correct for NVS production deployment and is used by the <http://nvs.surroundaustralia.com> deployment and Nick's localhost testing too
+* `SPARQL_ENDPOINT` in `config.py` is correct for NVS production deployment, and can also be used with localhost.

 ### Running with gunicorn
 Gunicorn is run with uvicorn workers which then run the FastAPI application.
 This ensures multiple workers can be created as necissary and logging, stop/start handled better.